blockades/mmt_resources/open_tech_fund/application.md

 Describe how.
 Briefly and clearly list key milestones, objectives, and/or activities briefly.
 These should be specific, measurable, attainable, realistic, and time-relatable.
 Bulleted lists are ideal.

 ---
-Our backgrounds and passions are in cooperatives, communities, and high-trust networks.
-We take the approach that development of new technologies must be rooted in communities, not as an abstract solution applied to a perceived problem.
-As such we organise and communicate in public on Scuttlebutt.
-All development has stemmed from a protracted period of research and is completely open source.

-### 1. Research and groundwork - Sept 2017 - June 2018

-- Discussions within and without the Scuttlebutt community about how to expand which humans get to be a peer in this new p2p sneakernet

-- Hundreds of hours of education sessions, interviews and workshops at a variety of events exploring engaging with crypto, figuring out peopleâ€™s         primary pain points preventing participation

-- Experiments with sharing and using crypto-currency wallets in a group, discovering what happens when someone loses a password or becomes         incapacitated

-- Private key backups emerged as the wicked problem at the crux of what allows these systems to be accessible

-Budget: $130,000 USD - COMPLETED

-### 2. Dark Crystal v1.0 - July - Aug 2018
+0. Dark Crystal v1.0 - Already complete

-- Develop data model schemas and build an API to access the database

-- Integrate cryptographic mechanisms and message passing

-- Integrate secure encrypted end to end messaging and shard distribution

-- Ensure data replication and resilience (no data loss) using gossip protocol (SSB)

-- Plugged into Patchbay SSB client

-- Release on SSB as reference client and reference ecosystem

-Budget: $22,000 USD - COMPLETED
+- Conduct research among our peers through open workshops, discussions and trials of alternative apps

+- Build and release working prototype and begin user testing

-### 3. Dark Crystal v1.5 - 2 months
+1. Dark Crystal v1.5 - 2 months

-- Test v1.0 with a varied user base with an emphasise on assessing accessibility
+- Test prototype with varied user base, emphasising accessibility

-- Integrate feedback to optimize terminology and user flows
+- Integrate feedback from testing and research

 - Improve the user interface and community interface

-- Port the application into the most popular SSB client (Patchwork)
+- Port application into most popular and easy to use SSB client (Patchwork)

-- With support from visual designers, integrate extensive easy to understand documentation to increase accessibility and facilitate learning about key / secret management practices.
+- With support from visual designers, create stellar, easy to understand documentation

 Budget: $60,000

-### 4. Dark Crystal v2.0 - 6 months
+2. Dark Crystal v2.0 - 6 months

-- Build a standalone client application that functions independently of other SSB clients
+- Build standalone application that functions independently of other SSB clients

-- Enable your peers to recover your secret without your involvement, in the case of incapacitation, death, or your identity is lost / compromised
+- Enable use case: Shard custodians can recover secret without original user's involvement in case of incapacitation, death, or compromised/lost identity

-- Acquiring consent for custody of a shard
+- Implement feature to acquire consent for custody of a shard in-band

-- Storing and recovering large secrets; file encryption
+- Integrate with popular encryption tools such as GPG

+- Efficient storage and recovery of larger secrets and files

-- Enable broader access by integrating i18n (internationalization)
+- Internationalization to broaden access

-- Attach instructions to a secret shard to provide more information to custodians
+- Attach set of instructions (eg: a will) to a shard, to provide more information to custodians

+- Commence research into mobile app version of Dark Crystal, in collaboration with MMMMM, a prototype Android SSB client

-- Explore the possibility of mobile implementation to improve access
+- Research other mobile implementations to improve access

+- Research and trial application with allied international groups

+- Initial launch and publicity to NGOs and activist groups

 Budget: $150,000

-### 5. Research and maintenance - 4 months
+3. Research and maintenance - 4 months

-- Pursue research and education projects with allied groups in Greece, Spain / Morocco and other gateways to the fortress.

-- Integrate results of trials with stateless groups including refugees and at-risk populations.
-Implement support for specific use cases for these contexts.
+- Integrate results of trials with target groups.
+Implement support for specific use cases (specialised documentation, technical implementations, user workflows)

-- Integrate research and feedback into application.
+- Integrate research and feedback into application

-- Write a white paper compiling research, protocol and its application.
+- Publish white paper compiling research, the protocol, and its application

-- Port into MMMMM, a prototype Android SSB client.
+- Build Android client, either stand-alone or port into MMMMM

-- Investigate portability of the protocol into other p2p ecosystems (Holochain, Ethereum DAO, etc)
+- Investigate portability of protocol into other p2p ecosystems to broaden user base

+- Official launch, further targeted publicity

 Budget: $90,000

+Character count: 1998

 ---